Charlie Wyke: Wigan Athletic

 On 7 July 2021, Wigan Athletic completed the signing of Wyke on a three-year deal.
 He scored his first goals for Wigan when he scored twice in a 4–1 win at Accrington Stanley on 18 September 2021.
 In November 2021, Wyke collapsed in training during the build-up to a League One fixture with Cambridge United.
 On 25 November, two days after the match, the club issued a statement that Wyke was in a stable condition in hospital where he would continue to be monitored.

 Following an impressive start to the 2023–24 season that saw him score five goals in as many matches, Wyke won the EFL League One Player of the Month award for August 2023.

 Rotherham United loan

 Wyke joined Rotherham United on loan until the end of the season, on transfer deadline day, 1 February 2024.

 On 10 May 2024, Wigan said he would be released in the summer when his contract expired.

 Carlisle United

 On 1 July 2024, Wyke returned to League Two club Carlisle United on a two-year deal.

 On 26 October 2024, Wyke suffered an ankle injury that would require surgery in a 1–0 defeat to Cheltenham Town, ruling him out for the remainder of the season.
+On 9 May 2026, the club announced it would be releasing the player.
+On 27 July 2026, Wyke announced his retirement from football.